gcalderone/Gnuplot.jl/README.md

 ## Quick start
-The following examples are supposed to be rather self-explaining.
+The following examples are supposed to be self-explaining.
 See [documentation](https://gcalderone.github.io/Gnuplot.jl/v1.1.0/) for further informations.

 ### A simple parabola
 ```julia